bunchjesse/talks-and-slide-decks/Writing Code that is Easy to Change/README.md

 * [Clean Coders](http://cleancoders.com)

 ### Books

+The following books were instrumental to my learning.
+Some of the content in my talk was derived from the following books so you should definitely buy them.

 * [Clean Code: A Handbook of Agile Software Craftsmanship](http://amzn.to/RkLzCP)
 * [The Pragmatic Programmer: From Journeyman to Master](http://amzn.to/PjeJir)